Brunus75/memento/bookmarks.md

 * 203+ Web Design Resources You’d Actually Want to Use (& Bookmark) : https://the-webdesigner.co/web-design-development-resources
 * UI Inspiration: 22 Mobile Design Concepts with Interface Illustrations : https://icons8.com/articles/mobile-design-with-interface-illustrations
 * 24 examples of creative illustration use in mobile design : https://dribbble.com/stories/2020/07/10/illustration-in-mobile-design
+* A website for animation resources and inspiration from around the web. : https://theanimatedweb.com/

 ### DESIGN